Is Grass-Fed Beef Really Better For The Planet? Here's The Science

 Returning cattle and other ruminants to the land for their entire lives can result in multiple benefits, according to organizations like the Savory Institute, including restoring soil microbial diversity, and making the land more resilient to flooding and drought.
 It can boost the nutrient content and flavor of livestock and plants.
 And because grasses trap atmospheric carbon dioxide, the grass-fed system can also help fight climate change.
 But it does require more land to produce the same amount of meat.

-As Shauna Sadowski, head of sustainability for natural and organics at General Mills, puts it, "Our current model is an extractive one that has left our environment in a state of degradation — eroded soil, polluted water.
+As Shauna Sadowski, head of sustainability for the natural and organic operating unit at General Mills, puts it, "Our current model is an extractive one that has left our environment in a state of degradation — eroded soil, polluted water.
 We have to change the entire paradigm to use natural ecological processes to gather nutrients and build the soil."

 Which type of beef has the smaller environmental footprint?